 Our test now passes because the malicious code is converted into a non-harmful string that does not match any user id

 .
-No user is returned, keeping our data safe from unwanted exposure.
+No user is returned, keeping your data safe from unwanted exposure.

 Automating the testing process

-The aim of this tutorial is not only to run SQL injection tests.
-We want to automate the entire process so that anytime updates are pushed to the code, these tests run to ensure that our data is fully protected.
+You can do more that just run SQL injection tests manually.
+You can automate the entire process with CircleCI so that when updates are pushed to the code, these tests run to ensure that your data is fully protected.

-at the root of the project and add a configuration file named config.yml
+at the root of the project.
+Add a configuration file named config.yml

 inside the folder you just created.
-In this file, enter this code:
+In the file, enter this code:

 version: 2.1